akaigoro/df4j/README.md

 The main result is differentiation between connectors and nodes.
 This allows to develop connectors independently of nodes and make use of new protocols with already developed node types.
 As a result, this library is very compact.
-It does not contain "all combinations of all capabilities", but allow developers to freely combine existing and newly developed capabilities.
+It does not contain fluent API and do not tries to implement [all combinations of all capabilities](https://www.google.ru/search?q="all+combinations+of+all+capabilities), but allow developers to freely combine existing and newly developed capabilities.

 Another interesting result is that the notorious reactive streams are just implementation of a specific protocol, and that protocol is no more